Platt-John/John-Platt-DA-401-Project/README.md

 # DA401 Capstone Project - John Platt

-## Illicit Substance Use and Mental Health Among Young Adults in the United States
+## Marijuana Use and Suicidal Ideation Among Young Adults in the United States

 ## Research Question
 To what extent is marijuana use associated with suicidal ideation among young adults aged 18-25?